 Home to famous and eerie wrecks, protected coral gardens and a wide range of marine life, uncrowded Makadi Bay and Safaga are ideal for divers wishing to explore everything the Red Sea has to offer.

 Sharm el-Sheikh has is all.
 Over 30 superb local dive sites plus many liveaboard options.
 There’s nonstop action, beautiful beaches, great shopping, nightlife and dining plus a range of beach holid...

 St. John’s, Zabargad & Rocky Island in southern Egypt wow divers with amazing biodiversity, pristine corals and crystal clear water.
 It’s well worth the effort to reach these remote destinations.

 The Straits of Tiran feature the best diving near Sharm el-Sheikh, Egypt.
 With four pristine reef systems, deep walls and pelagic species, it’s no wonder divers seek out this piece of paradise.

 The reefs and marine life here are plentiful, estimates are around 800 fish species alone with at least 10% of them not found anywhere else.
-Expect to see dolphins on the way to dive sites.
-If you are lucky you may see a manatee, whale sharks are seen and so are a range of sharks.
+You may see dolphins on the way to dive sites.
+If you are lucky you may see a manatee a range of sharks, including whale sharks.
 Apart from grey, white and black tip reef sharks, oceanic whitetips, hammerheads, tigers and thresher sharks can also be encountered.
 Sea turtles frequent the area as do many varieties of moray eels.
 Bluespotted stingrays are everywhere, scorpionfish and crocodilefish blend in, lionfish hover and there are many nudibranchs, flatworms, Spanish dancers and pipefish to entertain the critter hunters.